This group includes several genera, and species are difficult to identify. Two species are relatively easy to identify:

 Plurilocular sporangia elongated and often terminating in a long pseudohair Ectocarpus siliculosus

-Main branching irregular, in addition axes are densely set with whorls of short branches of determined growth 58
+Main branching irregular, in addition axes are densely set in all directions with short branches of determined growth 58

-Short, uniseriate side branches densely set and whorls not clearly separated, normally attached, often in rock pools Cladostephus spongiosus
+Short, uniseriate side branches densely set and whorls not present, thallus is normally attached, often in rock pools Cladostephus spongiosus

 Short side branches in whorls (verticillate) and separated by internodes (except in tips), normally loose-laying Cladostephus hirsutus